focus000/cppprimer/ch13/README.md

 When a StrBlob object destroyed, the use_count of the dynamic object will decrement.
 It will be freed if no shared_ptr to that dynamic object.

 When a StrBlobPter object is destroyed the object dynamically allocated will not be freed.

+## 练习 13.12

+3 times.
+There are accum, item1 and item2.